vxxqv/bacteriocin-length-mic-analysis/README.md

 # Bacteriocin protein architecture and MIC analysis

-This repository contains the data, sequences, bioinformatics outputs, code, tables, and figures for a study of bacteriocin protein architecture and minimum inhibitory concentration.
+This repository contains the data, sequences, bioinformatics outputs, code, tables, and final figures for an analysis of bacteriocin protein architecture and minimum inhibitory concentration.

 The dataset includes 47 MIC observations for 22 sequence-validated bacteriocins from nine studies.
-Pooled interval models linked greater total length, global disorder, N-terminal disorder, and functional-domain charge with lower MIC after false-discovery-rate correction.
-Family, assay, study, and held-out-protein checks show why these associations should be tested experimentally before they are treated as independent predictors.
+In the pooled analysis, greater total length, global disorder, N-terminal disorder, and functional-domain charge were associated with lower MIC after false-discovery-rate correction.
+Additional analyses examined the effects of protein family, assay type, source study, and held-out proteins.

 ## Files